intersel/iFSMAnimation/README.md

     * attrchange by Selvakumar Arumugam](http://meetselva.github.io/attrchange/)
 	  * a simple jQuery function to bind a listener function to any HTML element on attribute change
 	  * `<script type="text/javascript" src="extlib/jquery.attrchange.js"></script>`
 * [waitForImages](http://github.com/alexanderdickson/waitForImages/) by Alexander Dickson, in order to garantee that all images of the animation are downloaded and ready.
 This library is automatically loaded by iFSMAnimation.
-You can change the used URL by setting yours in the ANIMATION_NEEDED_SCRIPTS[WAITFORIMAGES_ULR] global variable.
+* [jQuery UI](http://api.jqueryui.com/easings/) may be used to apply some effect on the animated objects as swing, easing, ...
+* [jquery.path](https://github.com/weepy/jquery.path) may be used to defined arc and bezier for the path of animated objects.
+* [FitText.js](http://fittextjs.com/) may be used to have 'responsive' texts

 If you need to do some specific animations, these libraries may be useful:
   * [jquery.path](https://github.com/weepy/jquery.path) - allows to animate objects following a path as an arc or a curve